davidahouse/chute/README.md

 Clone this repository and compile `chute`.
 Place the resulting binary in `/usr/local/bin`.
 In the future we will add a `brew` formula to make this step easier.

-Execute your test suite and in the same folder as the Xcode project, execute the basic chute command: `chute --project <project>`.
+Execute your test suite and in the same folder as the Xcode project, execute the basic chute command: `chute -project <project>`.
 You will find the report outputs in a folder named `chute_output`. `chute.html` contains the summary of the test execution and links to the more detailed reports captured.

 Note that currently `chute` needs the result of `xcov` to capture the code coverage report for your tests.
-Just execute the following command to create the json output needed before running the above `chute` command: `xcov --project <project> --scheme <scheme> --json_report`.
+Just execute the following command to create the json output needed before running the above `chute` command: `xcov -project <project> -scheme <scheme> --json_report`.

 # Creating a difference report